Code Compiler API

 • βœ”οΈŽ Reliable Uptime

-Prices are listed in USD.
+Prices are listed in USD (United States Dollar), EUR (Euro), CAD (Canadian Dollar), AUD (Australian Dollar), and GBP (British Pound).
 We accept all major debit and credit cards.
 Our payment system uses the latest security technology and is powered by Stripe, one of the world’s most reliable payment companies.
-If you have any trouble with paying by card, just contact us at [email protected]
+If you have any trouble paying by card, just contact us at [email protected]

 Zyla API Hub works on a recurring monthly subscription system.
 Your billing cycle will start the day you purchase one of the paid plans, and it will renew the same day of the next month.
 So be aware to cancel your subscription beforehand if you want to avoid future charges.

 You can contact us through our chat channel to receive immediate assistance.
-We are always online from 9 am to 6 pm (GMT+1).
-If you reach us after that time, we will be in contact when we are back.
-Also you can contact us via email to [email protected]
+We are always online from 8 am to 5 pm (EST).
+If you reach us after that time, we will get back to you as soon as possible.
+Additionally, you can contact us via email at [email protected]

 Service Level